Developer(s) – Interplay Entertainment

 In addition, the game’s control scheme is also extremely mediocre and frustrating.
 Aside from the playable character initially having all the agility of a pregnant cow, movement, as well as combat is also turn-based, so players can only move the character a few paces at a time before having to move him/her again to wherever it is they need to go.
-I though the original Baldur’s Gate games were terrible in terms of movement speed, but this game to me, takes the cake in this respect.
+I thought the original Baldur’s Gate games were terrible in terms of movement speed, but this game to me takes the cake in this respect.

 Lifespan – 5/10

 The game is also painfully short for an RPG; even lasting a much shorter time than it’s spiritual successor, Wasteland.
-Lasting just shy of 6 hours, taking in side quests, it’s short even for the time, as RPGs had been well and truly established at this point as being capably of lasting 80 hours plus.
-As the gameplay is nowhere near immersing as many other RPGs released either at that time, or in the modern day, I wouldn’t warrant anyone play it for any extended amount of time in either case, but that doesn’t stop it from still falling well short of established standards of the genre.
+Lasting just shy of 6 hours, taking in side quests, it’s short even for the time, as RPGs had been well and truly established at this point as being capable of lasting 80 hours plus.
+As the gameplay is nowhere near immersing as many other RPGs released either at that time, or in the modern-day, I wouldn’t warrant anyone play it for any extended amount of time in either case, but that doesn’t stop it from still falling well short of established standards of the genre.

 Storyline – 7/10

-The game’s story is quite well conceived, however.
+The game’s story is quite well-conceived, however.
 It revolves around a survivor of a post-nuclear apocalypse leaving his underground vault, in which survivors dwell against the harmful radiation of the outside world.
 He has been charged by his vault overseer to recover a replacement computer chip to repair their water purification system, which is responsible for ensuring the vault’s inhabitants have drinkable water.
 The player is given five in-game months to find the chip, but this can be extended by completing side quests, which give temporary fixes.
 Although the game’s story may sound very simple in scope, it is best conveyed by the game’s dark atmosphere and feeling of isolation in stark contrast to later games in the series, which convey this quite as well, in my opinion.

 Originality – 6/10

-Although this game was one of the first to do many of the things that it did, it still stand out to me for all the wrong reasons.
-It was nowhere near as revolutionary as it’s spiritual predecessor, and to me, it doesn’t stand out as one of the most revolutionary RPGS, or one of the best in terms of overall quality, since like many games in the series overall, I found far too many problems with it to look upon it in the same light as others.
+Although this game was one of the first to do many of the things that it did, it still stands out to me for all the wrong reasons.
+It was nowhere near as revolutionary as it’s spiritual predecessor, and to me, it doesn’t stand out as one of the most revolutionary RPGs, or one of the best in terms of overall quality, since like many games in the series overall, I found far too many problems with it to look upon it in the same light as others.

 Overall, Fallout, whist eventually paving way for a brighter future for the series, got off to a pretty bad start in my opinion.
-The gameplay is far too repetitive for an RPG, it lasts nowhere near al long as the average RPG of the time, and I even have a hard time seeing how this game was anywhere near as influential as other players suggest it is compared to the many Japanese RPGS that had been released prior, such as Final Fantasy and Chrono Trigger.
+The gameplay is far too repetitive for an RPG, it lasts nowhere near al long as the average RPG of the time, and I even have a hard time seeing how this game was anywhere near as influential as other players suggest it is compared to the many Japanese RPGs that had been released prior, such as Final Fantasy and Chrono Trigger.